Teaching 2 and 3 Year Olds

 Here is my Privacy Policy

-1. Sandy Boardman says
+Sandy Boardman

 I LOVE your videos, they are helping me set up better centers.
 Could you send me the link to the felt Christmas tree?
 There are several on Amazon, and I would like to have the heavier felt.